AbhinavDwarapu/InSynth/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result, playing using a keyboard works on all browsers (except Firefox/Linux, see below) however the Web Midi api is only supported on [these](https://developer.mozilla.org/en-US/docs/Web/API/MIDIAccess#browser_compatibility) platforms.

 ## Known Bugs
-- Sometimes keys can be "sticky" and notes will continue to play even after letting go
 - Playing too many keys too quickly can really slow down the Synth
 - Changing channel, creates a new synth, leading to a lot of static noise
 - Change synth type reinitialises all effects to default values